-How much makes a mobile barber or mobile hair stylist
+How much does a mobile stylist / barber make ?

 Barbers are licensed professionals who cut and style the hair of their predominantly male client base.
 They can either work in a traditional barbershop, where clients come to them to receive services, or they may travel to the client’s home or office, taking their tools with them.
 So if you are considering to become a mobile barber, you certainly want to know more about what the compensation can be.